HE Mrs. Joke Brandt, Representative of the Dutch Government and the Secretary General of the Ministry of Foreign Affairs

 Kingdom of Saudi Arabia

-These, ladies and gentlemen, are the words of the first successor of the Prophet Muhammad (peace be upon him).
-The Caliph Abubakar Assiddik with which he admonished the commander of the Muslim army that was to go into battle against the Byzantines.
+These, ladies, and gentlemen, are the words of the first successor of the Prophet Muhammad (peace be upon him).
+The Caliph Abubakar Siddiq with which he admonished the commander of the Muslim army that was to go into battle against the Byzantines.

-We gather here today to address the common thread that ties the topics of education peace and heritage specifically in Iraq and Yemen; two countries with rich history, culture and Central Africa and heritage that stretch back millennia and stand tall as some of the proudest achievements of humanity.
+We gather here today to address the common thread that ties the topics of education peace and heritage, specifically in Iraq and Yemen; two countries with rich history and culture, and Central Africa and its heritage that stretches back millennia and stands tall as some of the proudest achievements of humanity.